- AS/A Level Languages (other than English): Is the NOE form required?

 Please refer to our fact sheet attached below for further details.

-When your recorded sample, working mark sheet(s) and moderator copy of the MS1 mark sheet(s) arrive at Cambridge, they are forwarded to one of our moderators.
+When your recorded sample, working mark sheet(s) and internally assessed marks are received at Cambridge, they are forwarded to one of our moderators.
 The Moderator listens to your sample and looks at the marks that you have awarded to ensure that they are in line with the international standard.
 If your marks are in line, then they will not be changed.
 If they are not, then an adjustment will be made to bring them into line, e.g. the marks will be raised if you have marked your candidates severely, or lowered if you have been too generous.
 A report on your conduct and assessment of the speaking tests will be sent to your school with the results.

 The speaking test period for AS/A Level Languages is usually 1 April to 1 June for the June series and 15 October and 15 November for the November series.
 For specific dates please refer to the examination timetable which can be downloaded from the Support Materials section of Cambridge International Direct or from the timetables section of our website.